jaytimm/google-ngrams-and-r/README.md

 -   [7 Exploring synonymy historically](#7-Exploring-synonymy-historically)
 -   [8 Summary](#8-Summary)

 This guide focuses on working with Google n-gram data locally.
 So, lots of sampling & intermediary file structures.
-A smaller data (ie, poor man's) approach to handling big data.
 A smarter approach to working with n-gram data in its entirety would be to build a SQL database.
 Here, we just want to steal some n-gram data to demonstrate a few methods & take a peak into some changes in word distributions historically.

 Google n-gram data are a bit weird as a text structure.
 As such, many existing text-analytic R packages/functions (that often assume raw text as a starting point) are not especially helpful here.
 So, we have to hack-about some to get from Google n-gram data to historical term-feature matrices.